Nyadiew Puoch: National team career

 Puoch made her international debut for Australia at the 2021 FIBA Under-19 Women's Basketball World Cup where she averaged 11.3 points, 5.4 rebounds and 1.6 assists per game and won a silver medal.
 She then competed at the 2022 FIBA Under-18 Women's Asian Championship where she averaged 13 points, 5.8 rebounds and 2.8 assists per game and won a gold medal.

 She again represented Australia at the 2023 FIBA Under-19 Women's Basketball World Cup where she averaged 14.7 points, 5.4 rebounds and 1.6 assists in seven games.

 Personal life

 Puoch is the daughter of a South Sudanese immigrant and single mother, Nyakong.
 She has six siblings.
+Her younger sister, Manuela, is a professional basketball player who has played for the Southside Melbourne Flyers and Dandenong Rangers and was selected 41st overall by the New York Liberty in the 2026 WNBA draft.